Testomatio - Test Management for Codeception

 of the same name, or multi-select combo boxes.
 For checkboxes,

-you can use either the string value or boolean true
+you can use either the string value or boolean true/false which will

 be replaced by the checkboxâs value in the DOM.